 TIN-NPI level attribution: An episode is attributed to any clinician within the attributed clinician group that billed at least 30% of the trigger or confirming codes on Part B Physician/Supplier claim lines during the episode.
-29 The measure's attribution methodology also imposes additional checks to ensure that TIN-NPIs are appropriately attributed.
-Specifically, TIN-NPIs that meet the 30% threshold must have:
+20 The measure's attribution methodology also imposes additional checks to ensure that TIN-NPIs are appropriately attributed.
+Specifically, TIN-NPIs that meet the 30% threshold must have billed at least one trigger or confirming code within 1 year prior to or on the episode start date.